mjstraughan/CubingHistory/docs/3x3/Methods/ZZ.md

 ### Credit

-Others have provided some information on the variants of ZZ.
+Others have provided some information on the variants of ZZ:

 Joseph Tudor: Provided many details on the modern variant classification system.